evydsg/CodeAcademy_Python/README.md

 #### Overview
 Welcome to the "More Frequent Item" repository!
 This project contains a Python function that compares the frequency of two items in a list and returns the item that appears more frequently.
 The function accepts three parameters: the list of items, the first item to compare, and the second item to compare.

+### Double Index
+#### Overview
+Welcome to the "Double Index" repository!
+This project contains a Python function that doubles the value at a given position in a list.
+The function accepts two parameters: a list and the index of the value to double.

 ### Evy Guenda